karmatsering123/Just-Eat-Android/README.md

         return justEatObservable;</br>
     }</i>  </br>

-<b>How would you track down a performance issue in production?
+<b>3.
+How would you track down a performance issue in production?
 Have you ever had to do this?</b></br>
 1. Detecting Overdraw</br>
  One of the most common causes of a laggy, unresponsive user interface is overdraw.
 Overdraw is where you waste GPU processing time by coloring in pixels that only get colored in again by something else.</br>
 2. Hierarchy Viewer: Simplify UI design</br>